Skip to content

 #[cfg_attr(feature = "serde", serde(skip_serializing_if = "Option::is_none"))]

-pub base: Option<BaseHardforkConfig>,
+pub base: Option<BaseUpgradeConfig>,

 }

-File: crates/consensus/genesis/src/rollup.rs
+File: crates/common/genesis/src/rollup.rs

 /// Returns true if Base Azul is active at the given timestamp.